hwndept/rust-bootcamp-microservices-app/README.md

 cargo run --bin auth

 # To run health check service
-# AUTH_SERVICE_HOST_NAME can be set if auth is running on a different server
+# AUTH_SERVICE_HOST_NAME can be set if auth is running on a different server.
 cargo run --bin health-check

 # To run auth client
+# AUTH_SERVICE_IP can be set if auth is running on a different server.
 cargo run --bin client
 # Add -h/--help to see all supported commands & arguments
 cargo run --bin client -- --help